TheRambotnic/kubuntu-scripts/README.md

-# Bash Scripts for Ubuntu Linux 20.04
+# Bash Scripts for Ubuntu MATE 20.04.3
 These are some bash scripts I've made to make my life easier when installing/removing packages because I seriously can't be bothered to use the terminal to do shit manually... 😓

 ## Included: